Questions on Online Teaching and Instructional Technology

 This link outlines how to create a poll in Zoom

-How do I create groups for discussion and engagement for remote delivery?
+How do I create groups for discussion and engagement for online delivery?

 Groups can be created as breakout rooms in Zoom.

-What resources can support students with questions related to remote instruction?
+What resources can support students with questions related to online instruction?

 This resource by the UTM Library provides guidance for students.
 You can post a link to it in your Quercus shell.